e1himself/nostr-identification-on-netlify/README.md

 **Host on Netlify is not really *self*-hosting**

-Yes, you're right. :)
+Yes, you're right.
+Host it on your own server for maximum security.

-Still, you're pretty much in full control of your verification, unlike having a _nostrcheck.me_ or a _nostr.com_ identifier.
+Though with this Netlify setup you're pretty much in full control of your verification, unlike having a _nostrcheck.me_ or a _nostr.com_ identifier.
+You don't depend on third-parties to identify you. _That's how Nostr is supposed to work!_

+This might be a sweet spot for many.

 [NIP-05]: https://github.com/nostr-protocol/nips/blob/master/05.md
 [Netlify]: https://www.netlify.com/